 2 Eat great, lose weight

 You are what you eat, and despite all the exercise in the world, your food consumption determines 80% of your body composition.
-So eat close to the source, low sugar, high fruit and veggies, complex carbs, lean proteins, drink plenty of H20, and don’t eat too much fatty food or processed food.
+So eat close to the source, low sugar, high fruit and veggies, complex carbs, lean proteins, drink plenty of H20, add electrolytes if you need, and don’t eat too much fatty food or processed food.
 No more sugary sodas and fruit juices, no high fructose corn syrup.
 Watch out for hidden sugar in spaghetti sauce, OJ, cereals, granola, yogurt, jams, jellies… the list goes on.
 Eat clean, you will feel better, look leaner, your ski pants will fit, and you’ll perform with more pure energy and recover more quickly!!

 3 Strengthen those quads baby